pjangam/azure-poc/Readme.md

 - k8s using aks

-## steps to deploy
+## Steps to deploy
+- Prerequisites
-- Prerequisit - create account on dev.azure.com and portal.azure.com
+  - create account on dev.azure.com and portal.azure.com
   - Create Storage account `eepoctfstate` and container `tfstate` in portal.azure.com for terraform backend
   - Create Container registry `akspochelloworld` for docker image
 - create new project on dev.azure.com
 - In your project go to pipelines and create new pipeline.
 In this step you will be required to authorize github and portal.azure.com account to dev.azure.com
 - Use `build_and_push.yml` for build job.
 This will do following steps on our REST api code base